thomjiji/thomjiji.github.io/content/posts/2023-09-07_Machine_learning_glossary.md

 In general, any mathematical construct that processes input and returns output.
 Phrased differently, a model is the set of parameters and structure needed for a system to make predictions.
 In supervised machine learning, a model takes an example as input and infers a prediction as output.
-Wthin supervised machine learning, models differ somewhat.
+Within supervised machine learning, models differ somewhat.
 For example:

 - A linear regression model consists of a set of weights and a bias.